The dimension of projections of planar diagonal self-affine measures: Proof of Theorem

-\begin{remark} It is the estimate \eqref{eq-keypart2} in which it is crucial that Proposition \ref{prop-productprojections} gives the desired lower bound \emph{uniformly} for every $\theta\geq0$.
+\begin{remark} It is the estimate \eqref{eq-keypart2} in which it is crucial that Proposition \ref{prop-productprojections} gives the desired lower bound \emph{uniformly} for every $\theta$ in an arbitrarily large fixed interval.
 Indeed, the exact value of $\theta(\io,\jo,n)$ is something we do not know how to control as $\jo$ varies in $E_{nN}^\delta(\io)$. \end{remark}